 Fauda, an action thriller about an elite team of undercover Israeli commandos working in Palestine, is perhaps the best of Netflix's recent foreign-language shows, a frantically paced and politically charged melodrama filled with sequences of white-knuckle suspense straight out of Homeland or 24.
 But unlike those spy dramas, Fauda spends nearly as much time on the private lives of Palestinians as it does on its gun-toting heroes.
 It's got a moral complexity that its more simplistic American counterparts often lack.

-Gilmore Girls (2000-2007)
+Gilmore Girls (2000-2007; 2016)

 In case you haven't heard, Netflix revived Gilmore Girls -- so you can catch up with this wisecracking mother-daughter duo before watching the four-episode follow-up.
 The show takes place in the quirky small town of Stars Hollow and features a dynamic supporting cast so fully fleshed, you'll feel like a local after your first hour.
-For extra credit, theGilmore Guys podcast dissects the series episode by episode, providing a present-day watercooler for your thoughts on a 17-year-old show.
+For extra credit, theGilmore Guys podcast dissects the series episode by episode, providing a present-day watercooler for your thoughts on a show nearly two decades old.

-Halt and Catch Fire (2014-present)
+Halt and Catch Fire (2014-2017)

 Man, if you like how pseudo-psychotic, bold, and impossibly ahead-of-the-game Tom Hardy is on Taboo, you'll love Lee Pace on Halt and Catch Fire.
 Christopher Cantwell and Christopher C. Rogers' period saga sends the actor to Texas in the '80s, where he plays a tech visionary hell-bent on disrupting the computer revolution.
 Along with a top engineer (Scoot McNairy), a prodigy (Mackenzie Davis), and his new employer -- Cardiff Electric -- Pace & Co. race to clone and tweak IBM's processor to make more efficient, portable PCs.
 Loosely inspired by Compaq's real-life IBM rivalry, Halt and Catch Fire delivers with complex character relationships and top-notch acting (shout-out to the always-underrated Toby Huss).
 Also, great music.

-Hap and Leonard (2016-present)
+Hap and Leonard (2016-2018)

 Writer-director Jim Mickle adapted Joe Lansdale's pulpy noir novel Coldin July before diving all in on adapting the author's rootin'-tootin' crime franchise.
 Hap Collins (James Purefoy) is an ex-con trying to make enough cash to stay afloat.
 Leonard Pine (Michael Kenneth Williams) is a gay black Vietnam vet with a short temper.
 Together they solve crimes -- and it never goes smoothly.

-Lady Dynamite (2016-present)
+Lady Dynamite (2016-2017)

-Maria Bamford's semi-autobiographical, surreal spin on mental illness in Hollywood was a summer sleeper hit for Netflix.
+Maria Bamford's semi-autobiographical, surreal spin on mental illness in Hollywood was a sleeper hit for Netflix.
 The comedian's self-aware hijinks share obvious DNA with Arrested Development: Mitch Hurwitz and Pam Brady are executive producers; there are sight gags, wordplay, and mockery of Los Angeles idiocy galore; and it features countless comedy-world cameos, extended fantasy sequences, and genuine self-introspection.
 It'll take you a few episodes to get invested, or even to wrap your head around WTF you're watching.
 But once you're hooked, you're hooked.